jj-studio/Backbone-JJRelational/README.md

 The concept is: When saving a model, it is checked whether it has any relations containing a new model.
 If yes, the new model is saved first.
 When all new models have been saved, only then is the calling model saved.
 Relational collections are saved as an array of models + idQueue.
 Concerning relations, the `includeInJSON` property is used for serializing to JSON.
+See [Sync - saving and fetching data](#saving-and-fetching-data) for detailed information.

 #### `_validate (attrs<Object>, options<Object>)`
 The difference to Backbone core's `_validate` method is that this one flattens relational collections down to its model array.
 We've found that this is more convenient for more general validation functions.